Yes; the DPT program is accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE) through 2023.

 The only acceptable scores at UNF for the GRE are those that are officially reported via the testing company.
 Scores are not accepted from self-reports, college transcripts, etc. If a candidate has an open set of scores at home (now considered unofficial because they were opened) then those may be supplied temporarily, but official scores are MANDATORY by the application deadline.
 The program now requires the revised GRE examination to include the analytical writing portion.
 Extensions will not be granted.
 Plan accordingly please.

 Candidates are encouraged to read the requirements for GRE score submission to PTCAS online at www.ptcas.org.

 ETS, which manages the GRE, only archives scores for five (5) years.
-If you are unable to obtain an official report of scores then you must take the exam and submit new scores by the application deadline.
-The ONLY exception is if you previously submitted official, appropriate scores to UNF and they are already on file.
-This may occur if you previously applied and didn't enroll or previously attended and plan to return for further studies.
-The program also does not considered the "equivalent" scores from the former GRE version.
-Candidates must have the revised GRE version on file.
+If you are unable to obtain an official report of scores, then you must take the exam and submit new scores by the application deadline.
+The ONLY exception is if you previously submitted official, appropriate scores to UNF and they are still on file and not from the old GRE format.
+Consult the firstname.lastname@example.org if you have questions.

 A personal interview may be requested for competitive candidates.

 Observation hours are required to be documented to the program through PTCAS.
-It is strongly recommended that the 80 minimum observation hours come from a variety of settings and must be completed under the direct supervision of a licensed PT by the application deadline.
+The 80 minimum observation hours come from the direct supervision of physical therapists in multiple facilities; ideally, three (3).
+Hours must be completed before the application deadline.

 Yes.
 You must submit official, sealed transcripts from all institutions at which you were ever enrolled (this includes AP, CLEP, IB, dual enrollment, transient enrollment, military, and foreign transcripts) to the Graduate School at the following address: